bbauska/Coursera-Bootstrap/readme.md

 element with the span tag, so we obviously know that in our carousel button, we had the span tag which contained the Font Awesome icon there.

-For that span tag, we\'re going to check hasClass.
+For that span tag, we&apos;re going to check hasClass.

-We\'re going to check this hasClass, and then the class that we\'re going to check for is fa-pause.
+We&apos;re going to check this hasClass, and then the class that we&apos;re going to check for is fa-pause.

 Which means that, if the span tag has the fa-pause class, then we know